qbead/qbeadWebsite/content/book/basics.md

 ---

 ::: intro-box
-A progam is writen as a text file containing multiple commands for your computer to follow.
+A progam is written as a text file containing multiple commands for your computer to follow.
 Here you will see what such a program might look like in one particular computer language.
 Before reading this, be sure to read our [initial setup guide](/quickstart).
 :::